scipy/scipy_doctest/README.md

 $ pytest --pyargs <your-package> --doctest-modules
 ```

-The default all doctests are collected.
+By default, all doctests are collected.
 To only collect public objects, `strategy="api"`,
 use the command flag

 ```bash